Logitar/EventSourcing/README.md

-# Logitar.NET
+# EventSourcing

-A set of tools that are to be used into different C#/.NET projects.
+Implementation of the Event Sourcing architecture pattern.